yh-raphael/ana-danzer/README.md

 # Ana-danzer

 ## How to run?
--> enter the command below.
+-> enter the command like below example.

-./ana-danzer
+./ana-danzer -i tracefile.txt -o result.txt

 ### Note